 Joe Kelly, a Baltimore native with a passion for Baltimore sports, is an award-winning journalist and writer with nearly 20 years of experience.
 He started his journalism career in Ocean City, Md., as a reporter and sports editor at The Maryland Coast Dispatch.
 Since then, he has earned his journalistic stripes as a reporter and editor for various trade and association publications.
 Joe is also a freelance writer who has been published in The Baltimore Sun, Maryland Family Magazine, The Baltimore Press, Peninsula Magazine, and various other publications and websites.
 In addition, he is also the author of That’s My Point: Reflections from Baltimore’s Locust Point Neighborhood (PublishAmerica, 2005).
 He was an all-conference kicker on the 1988-89 B Conference Championship Cardinal Gibbons High School football team.
 He also lettered in soccer, wrestling and lacrosse.
 He’s a graduate of the University of Dayton, where he earned a bachelor’s degree in journalism and played lacrosse.

-Joe is currently a sophomore in high-school and occupies the pitcher’s mound for the Rawlings Stars.
 Joe has a passion for the Ravens and spends a great amount of time analyzing and often scrutinizing the various moves within the organization.
 He is an NFL Draft enthusiast and spends much of his free time studying tape of upcoming prospects.
-Although he’s young, he’s devoted to soak in as much as possible for his future as a sports journalist.
+Although he’s young, he’s committed to absorbing as much as possible for his future as a sports journalist.

 John Gehrig split his formidable years between NE Baltimore and Westminster.
 He is a former tight end out of Lehigh University and even knocked heads with 24x7's own Bill Pisano who played LB for Bucknell.
 John is our resident "Web Guy" who brings 12 years of experience in cyber space to 24x7.
 That experience coupled with his passion for the Ravens has fueled a determination that John vows will result in the best spot on the net for anything Ravens.
 This new site is just the opening kick off and he swears the best has yet to come!
 John now resides in Ocean City and co-hosts Ravens Rap along with Tony Lombardi, Bruce Laird and Mike Bradley.